Dansby Swanson Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.10 team ERA ranks 12th among all league pitching staffs.
+- The Giants have the 13th-ranked team ERA among all league pitching staffs (4.08).

-- Giants pitchers combine to surrender 67 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Giants pitchers combine to give up 67 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- DeSclafani (4-5) takes the mound for the Giants in his 13th start of the season.
-He's put together a 3.97 ERA in 70 1/3 innings pitched, with 51 strikeouts.
+- The Giants are sending Brebbia (2-0) out for his sixth start of the season.
+He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Baltimore Orioles, when he threw three innings, allowing five earned runs while giving up five hits.
+- In his most recent appearance on Wednesday, the right-hander threw one scoreless inning against the Colorado Rockies while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.